 When you work in the Classic interface, the Table toolbar displays after you select a table object (if you work in the Ribbon interface, then the Table Cell contextual tab displays).
-Functions of the buttons on the Table toolbar are described in the table below:
+Functions of the buttons on

-Icon Name Function Description Insert Rowabove Insert a row above the specified row or cell.
-Insert Rowbelow Insert a row below the specified row or cell.
-E x Delete Row(s) Delete the current selected row.
-0¢ 0 Insert Column to Left Insert a column into the left side of the specified column or cell.
+Icon Name Function Description Insert Row above Insert a row above the specified row or cell.
+Insert Row below Insert a row below the specified row or cell. × Delete Row(s) Delete the current selected row.
+Insert Column to Left Insert a column into the left side of the specified column or cell.
 0,0 Insert Column to Right Insert a column into the right side of the specified column or cell Delete Column(s) Delete the current selected column.
 Merge Cells Merge the specified multi-cell into one large cell.
 There are three kinds of merging cells.
 All: Merge the specified multi-cell into one cell.
 By Row: Merge the specified multi-cell into several cells by removing the vertical gridlines and leaving all the horizontal gridlines.
 By Column: Merge the specified multi-cell into several cells by removing the horizontal gridlines and leaving all the vertical gridlines.
 Unmerge Cells Separate the previously merged table cells.
-Cell Borders Set border options for the selected table cell in "Cell Border Properties" dialog box. 阜 MIDDLE CENTER Specify alignment of the cell contents.
+Cell Borders Set border options for the selected table cell in " Cell Border Properties " dialog box. 卓 MIDDLE CENTER Specify alignment of the cell contents.
 Match Cell Apply all properties of the selected cell to other cells.